 Stone: The Foundation of Notre Dame

 The primary building material of Notre Dame is limestone, specifically Lutetian limestone, sourced from quarries around Paris.
-This sedimentary rock, formed millions of years ago during the Lutetian age, is known for its durability and ease of carving, making it an ideal choice for the cathedral's intricate sculptures and structural elements.
+Because of that, this sedimentary rock, formed millions of years ago during the Lutetian age, is known for its durability and ease of carving, making it an ideal choice for the cathedral's complex sculptures and structural elements.
 The creamy-white hue of the limestone contributes to Notre Dame's luminous appearance, reflecting light and creating a sense of ethereal beauty.

 The construction of Notre Dame required vast quantities of limestone.
 Quarries like those at Vauréal and Saint-Maximin provided the raw material that was transported to the construction site via the Seine River.
 The masons, skilled artisans in their own right, then shaped the stone into the various components of the cathedral, from the massive pillars supporting the nave to the delicate tracery adorning the windows.